-OHS Management Plan: This plan will adhere to the supplementary management process described in Section 7.11.1 and will be written following the guidelines in SIRAP 2 LMP.
+OHS Management Plan: This plan will adhere to the supplementary management process described in Section 5.1.1 and will be written following the guidelines in SIRAP 2 LMP.
 The OHS Plan will form part of the CESMP but will also be considered a standalone document that will be implemented and monitored by the Contractors OHS key personnel.
 The OHS Management Plan will also include a chance find procedure for UXO

-Labour Influx Management Plan: The contractors will be required to provide a Worker Management Plan as part of their bids, explicitly detailing how the labour influx impacts will be minimized and/or how worker camps will be managed in compliance with the required standards.
+Workers Management Plan: The contractors will be required to provide a Worker Management Plan as part of their bids should workers accommodations be required.
+The Plan will explicitly detail how the labour influx impacts will be minimized and/or how worker camps will be managed in compliance with the required standards.
 This will not only cover the physical elements, but also interactions with locals, impacts on island resources (e.g. water, waste), and potential price inflation effects.
 These requirements will be addressed more fully in the final ESMP for tender.